EileenFeng/Map_Location_Services_Android_Studio/BLOG.md

 The code example above mentioned several methods and objects that are frequently used in setting up map attributes, and we will look into them in more details.

 - `MapType`

-The Maps SDK provides different map types, standing for different designs and representations of maps.
-In the code example provided above we are using `MAP_TYPE_SATELLITE`, which stands for .
+The Maps SDK provides various map types, each of them stands for different design and representation of map.
+In the code example provided above we are using `MAP_TYPE_SATELLITE`.
+You can always set your map type by calling `setMapType(<map_type>)` on your `GoogleMap` instance.

 - `Marker`

+Markers are designed for identifying locations on maps.
+The [`Marker`](https://developers.google.com/maps/documentation/android-sdk/marker) class receive `click` events by default, therefore can be used for user interactions in maps, for instance providing information when user click on a marker for a particular location.
+Markers can

 - `CameraUpdateFactory`